BA, University of Colorado

 International and environmental law have always been exciting to students and I am happy to be able to bring real-world experience in these fields to the classroom, especially since they will be practicing in an increasingly globalized and environmentally-threatened world.

 Distinguished Professor of Law Stephen McCaffrey is one of the world's foremost authorities on international water law.
-He was named 2017 Stockholm Water Prize Laureate for his unparalleled contribution to the evolution and progressive realization of international water law.
+He received the 2018 Distinguished Elisabeth Haub Award for Environmental Law and Diplomacy for both for his lifetime of service in the development of international environmental law, and in particular for his work as special rapporteur for the International Law Commission on the preparatory work for what became the U.N.
+Convention on the Law of the Non-Navigational Uses of International Watercourses.
+Professor McCaffrey also was named the 2017 Stockholm Water Prize Laureate for his unparalleled contribution to the evolution and progressive realization of international water law.

 Professor McCaffrey served two terms as a member of the United Nations International Law Commission (ILC), from 1981-91 and chaired that prestigious body's 1987-88 session, only the third American to do so.
 From 1985-1991 he served as special rapporteur for the ILC's work on the law of the non-navigational uses of international watercourses.
 The resulting draft articles formed the working document on the basis of which the 1997 U.N.
 Watercourses Convention was negotiated by U.N. member States.